DanielsData91/Instacart-Basket-Analysis/README.md

 ● Recommendations

 ## 3. Data Set and Sources of the Project
 Data Source: The Instacart Online Grocery Shopping Dataset 2017

 The data can be accessed on Kaggle here [here](https://www.kaggle.com/c/instacart-market-basket-analysis/data)

+## 4 Processing, analyzing and modelling the data